domtriola/nim-game/README.md

 # Nim Game #

-Nim is a game where players alternate taking any number of tokens from one row.
+Nim is a game where players alternate taking any number of tokens from one row at a time.
 This is a misere version, meaning the player to take the last token loses.

 The computer AI uses the [mathematical theory](https://en.wikipedia.org/wiki/Nim#Mathematical_theory) behind Nim to play perfectly (when winning moves are available to it).